 Now that you know why it’s useful to spy on your competitors on Facebook, let’s see how you can do it.
 One way is to use the social media platform itself.
 Facebook offers built-in insights you can monitor your competitors’ basic stats such as:

 - the total number of comments, shares and reactions to their posts.

-Analysing industry best practices when it comes to content publishing and adjusting your tactics is also much simpler.
-You know you should post your most important messages when the chance of achieving the biggest reach and engagement is at its highest.
+It’s obvious you should post your most important messages when the chance of achieving the biggest reach and engagement is at its highest.
 But when exactly is that?
 You can easily identify it by grouping a few pages together and investigating a longer period of time, let’s say six months (to make sure you have enough posts to draw viable conclusions).

-The example below shows such analysis drawn from four airline pages.
-You can easily spot that posts published on Wednesdays generate the highest engagement.
-And high engagement means high organic reach.
-Thus, for important announcements, you should choose those days rather than Wednesdays.
+The example below shows such analysis made for five motorcycle brand pages.
+You can easily notice that posts published on Thursdays and Saturdays generate the highest engagement.
+And high engagement also means higher organic reach.
+Thus, for more important announcements, you should choose those days rather than Wednesdays.
 Of course, that’s just an example.
 You should make your own analysis and figure out which days are top performing – for your industry, location and audience.

 At the beginning of this article, a customer intelligence has been mentioned as one of the important reasons to track your competitors on Facebook.
-As you know, Facebook has become one of the main customer service channels (we recently blogged on how to improve customer service in social media).
-Dissatisfied customers don’t bother calling the airline anymore.
-They just go on Facebook and post about their experiences on the airline’s page.
-By analysing such posts from your competitors’ pages you can easily define what problems your competitors face and what their customers care about.
+As you know, Facebook has become one of the main customer service channels (we recently wrote an article on how to improve customer care in social media to deliver better experience).
+Dissatisfied customers don’t bother calling or emailing a brand anymore.
+They just go on Facebook and share their experiences publicly.
+You can analyze such posts and comments from your competitors’ pages to easily define what problems your competitors face and what their customers need.